wp-graphql/docs.wpgraphql.com/src/content/guides/modifying-automatic-field-args.md

 Once the automatically registered field has been deregistered, it can be registered again with the desired args.
 In the below example, we are only supporting the _slug_ arg, and are adding a _password_ arg.

+For a more complete example, and a great starting point, take a look at the core `By` function at [src/Type/Object/RootQuery.php](https://github.com/wp-graphql/wp-graphql/blob/develop/src/Type/Object/RootQuery.php#L209)

 ```
 register_graphql_field(
 	'RootQuery', 'fooBarBy', [